How Prevalent is Substance Abuse Among College Students in the United States?

 - The low economic or financial status of the family

 - Huge family size

 - Family problems and broken relationships

 - Having friends with a substance use disorder

 Where do College Students get the Supply of these Substances?

 The accessibility of these substances contributes greatly to the risk of addiction among college students.
 Likewise, suppliers have taken innovative ways of reaching out to students who want these products and are doing more for students to become their consumers.
 Here are some of the common ways where students get the supply of these drugs.

-Various online social media platforms have become a new hub for the selling of illicit substances.
-True, there are internet security features which help track these transactions but people are also getting smarter in formulating new cues or symbols in their transactions.
+- Online: Various online social media platforms have become a new hub for the selling of illicit substances.
+True, there are internet security features that help track these transactions but people are also getting smarter in formulating new cues or symbols in their transactions.

 - Dormitories, Fraternity, and Sorority Houses: Today, this has been a rampant avenue for the buy-and-sell of illicit substances among college students.
 This can be attributed to the unsuspicious image portrayed by these houses.
 Likewise, there is very little security and inspection among students going in and out of the premises.